- UCAS Code: B630

-(Higher English B; Maths, and a science (Chemistry, Biology, Physics, Engineering Science or Computing Science), all at minimum National 5 C, or equivalent; another language at National 5 C is recommended)
+(Higher English B; Maths (or Applications of Mathematics at National 5 B), and a science (Chemistry, Biology, Physics, Engineering Science or Computing Science), all at minimum National 5 C, or equivalent; another language at National 5 C is recommended)

-(including Higher English B, Maths National 5 C and a science National 5 C; National 5 in a foreign language is preferable but not mandatory)
+(including Higher English B, Maths National 5 C and a science National 5 C; another language at National 5 C is recommended)

 (GCSE English Language 4/C or Literature 4/C; GCSE Maths, a science (Chemistry, Biology, Physics or Computing) at GCSE 4/C; another language at GCSE 4/C is recommended)

 (English HL6; Maths and a Science (Chemistry, Biology, Physics, Technological Studies or Computer Science), all at a minimum SL5; another language, e.g. French, Spanish, Italian, German at SL5 is recommended)

 Year 1 entry:

 (adult returners) Health and Social Care course: AAB in Graded Units, plus Higher English and passes in Maths, a Science and a language as above

 Not normally accepted